wnelis/micropython-utils/README.md

 every 300 seconds.
 Class millisDelay maintains a list of times at which timers will expire.
 Whenever possible, it will invoke method machine.lightsleep() to wait until the next timer will expire.

+# watchdog
+Module watchdog.py implements a simple watchdog timer, which can be started, stopped and reset (restarted).
+If the timer expires, the supplied call back function is invoked.